 To enter the valet mode, change the setting of your vehicle's alarm system for deactivation mode.
 (Refer to "Activating and deactivating the alarm system" in this section.)
-The security indicator light will continue to flash once every three seconds indicating that the system is in the valet mode (only vehicle with an immobilizer).
+The security indicator light will continue to flash once every three seconds indicating that the system is in the valet mode.